regzo2/OSCmooth/README.md

   - [ ] Allow third-party tools/animations/etc. to directly implement their own parameters into the smoothing layer without user intervention.
 - [ ] Implement frame-time detection and smoothing correction.
   - [ ] Simplify parameter setup

+## Licenses / Distribution

+**All of the source assets and all generated assets from OSCmooth fall under the [MIT License](https://github.com/regzo2/OSCmooth/blob/master/LICENSE)**.

 ## Credits
 - [Haï~](https://github.com/hai-vr/) for the innovative blend tree smoothing technique